 Best Flat Rate Cashback Rewards Credit Card: UOB One Card

 UOB One is most suitable for people who have high visibility on their monthly expenses and can optimize their balance on the card at S$2,000 a month.
 Ideal users would include families with large recurring or fixed expenditures.
-It also comes with a 24% discount on petrol and a low annual fee of S$128.4 that is waived for the first year.
+It also comes with a 24% discount on petrol.
+Its annual fee is on the other end of the spectrum at S$192.6, but UOB provides a waiver for the first year.

 Pros of UOB One Card